joeyshi12/course-vault/courses/cpsc317/M4/Domain Name System.md

 ---
-course: CPSC317
-title: Domain Name System
-topic: DNS
-tags: DNS
+tags:
+  - network-protocols/application-layer/dns
 module: 4
 lecture: 1
-date: 2022-10-12
 ---

 A **domain name** is an identification string that defines a realm